aiven/aiven-docs/docs/products/opensearch/dashboards/howto/dev-tools-usage-example.md

 ---
-title: Getting started with Dev tools
+title: Get started with Dev tools
 ---

 Similarly to how you can work with the OpenSearch® service